shoplineos/shopline-sdk-go/README.md

 * 6.1 Find the TestCreateAccessToken function in oauth_test.go and replace the code variable in the function with the code obtained in step 5.
-* 6.2 Executing the TestCreateAccessToken function will request the platform to create an access token, and the result will be printed in the console if successful.
+* 6.2 Executing the TestCreateAccessToken function will request the platform to create an Access Token, and the result will be printed in the console if successful.
   en: https://developer.shopline.com/docs/apps/api-instructions-for-use/app-authorization?version=v20260301#step-4-request-an-access-token